 Staff may, with prior parental consent, use their own vehicles to transport pupils to fixtures etc. (but with having due regard to the Child Protection & Safeguarding Policy).
-In these circumstances, the use of private vehicles is covered by the school's "Occasional Business Use" insurance policy provided that vehicles of employees are not used for such purposes more than once every two weeks.
+In these circumstances, the use of private vehicles is covered by the school's "Occasional Business Use" insurance policy.
 Staff also need to have completed a driver's declaration form and provided a copy of their driving licence, insurance documentation and MOT certificate to the Bursar.

-21. TREES
+23. TREES

 Dorset House occupies a rural site in a conservation area of the South Downs.
-We manage the risk of trees on site through regular tree surveys (last completed October 2016) and we act on the recommendations of such surveys in order of identified priority.
+We manage the risk of trees on site through regular tree surveys (last completed April 2023) and we act on the recommendations of such surveys in order of identified priority.